Skip to content

 What to know

-• Pulsed, short-duration senolytic protocols in preclinical studies—and early human pilots—lower senescent-cell signals and show functional benefits.
+• Pulsed senolytic protocols studied in preclinical models and early human pilots reduce senescent-cell signals and show functional improvements.

-• A monthly 2-day pulse mirrors the evidence on “hit-and-run” senolytics while avoiding continuous daily dosing.
+• A monthly 2-day pulse reflects the “hit-and-run” model studied in senolytic research while avoiding continuous daily dosing.

-RESET provides a 2-day-per-month senolytic pulse designed to dial down senescence signals and support tissue resilience.
+RESET delivers a structured 2-day-per-month senolytic pulse designed to reduce senescence signaling and support long-term tissue resilience.

 Research & references